kahole/lisp_in_js/tower/README.md

 So, when moving, for example, from level 0 to level 1, instead of saying we're moving to the interpreter running below, we say we're going up a "meta" level.

 From here on, in this paper, levels and movements between them will be reffered to in this nomenclature.

-This is illustrated by the `map` function.
-It's not a builtin in any store, but lives in the store of the level `l + 1` interpreter, meaning it's a variable in level `l`.

 ## Recursive Interpreter Tower